School Sports and Physical Activity

 The proposed physical activity plan is designed to provide a comprehensive and progressive approach to functional fitness.
 The sessions are structured to include key elements such as warm-up, mobility exercises, an introduction to specific functional movements, conditioning sessions, and a cool-down.

 Each session will commence with a thorough warm-up, incorporating dynamic movements to prepare the body for physical activity.
-This will be followed by mobility exercises to enhance flexibility and joint range of motion, promoting injury prevention and overall physical well-being.
+Mobility exercises will follow this to enhance flexibility and joint range of motion, promoting injury prevention and overall physical well-being.

 The heart of the program lies in the introduction to fundamental functional movements.
 Across the six weeks, the sessions will focus on different movements, including Squat, Deadlift, Strict Press/Push Press, Burpee, Clean and Press, and a recap of all movements.
 Each week will delve into the specific mechanics, techniques, and benefits of the featured movement.